 Professor Dr. Med.
 Sc.
 Vida Demarin,

 Fellow of the Croatian Academy of Sciences and Arts (HAZU),

 Professor Dr. Med.
 Sc.
 Boško Barac,

 Honorary President, INPC Kuratorium

-We look forward to welcoming you in Pula virtual event!
+We look forward to welcoming you to Pula in-person event!
 The Administrative Secretariat is pleased to assist you with further details.